You’ve decided to try and go vegan, and that’s awesome.

 If you follow everything in this guide, the transition won’t be as uncomfortable as going in blind.

 But, it’s still going to be challenging.
-You’re going to run into unexpected things like stomach issues.
+You’re going to run into challenges after going vegan.

-But, over time, it will feel completely normal.
+Over time, it will start to feel completely normal.
 For me, that took about 2 months or so.

 I can’t even imagine eating any other way at this point.
 It’s a part of me and my values, and trying to be the person I want to be.